THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Conspiracy theorists are on the case and blaming The Illuminati!

 #3.
-The most counterfeited denomination of money is the $20 bill.
+The most counterfeited denomination is the $20 bill.

 The next most counterfeited bill is the $100 bill.

-In foreign countries, the US $100 bill is the most frequently counterfeited.
+The U.S. $100 bill is the most frequently counterfeited in foreign countries.

 And since we are on the topic of counterfeiting, according to the Coinage Act of 1972, counterfeiting by Mint employees is punishable by death.